 Cable Types Used to Install GPS Time Servers

-Typically, a GPS antenna is connected to a NTP server with 50-ohm coax cable.
-Various types of coax are available with different associated losses.
+Typically, you connect a GPS antenna to a NTP server with 50-ohm coax cable.
+Manufacturers offer various types of coax with different associated losses.
 Generally, for shorter cable runs to around 30m, common RG58 will suffice.

 For longer cable runs to 150m, lower-loss LMR400 is a good choice.
-If very log cable runs are required, GPS amplifiers can be used to boost signal attenuation to allow extended cable length.
+If you require very long cable runs, you can use a GPS amplifier to boost signal attenuation.
 Additionally, GPS over optical fiber solutions allow antennas to be located as much as 10km away.

-If an outdoor antenna is utilized, it is recommended that a surge suppressor is fitted in-line on the antenna cable.
+If you utilize an outdoor antenna, we recommend that you fit a surge suppressor in-line on the antenna cable.
 This protects the NTP server and other network equipment from potential lightning strikes or other surges.
 Lightning does not have to strike the antenna directly to cause damage, a strike anywhere in the local vicinity of the antenna can cause a surge through the ground.
-A surge suppressor generally requires a connection to a low-impedance earth which is used to divert any voltage surges away from the sensitive network equipment.
+A surge suppressor generally requires a connection to a low-impedance earth, it then diverts any voltage surges away from the sensitive network equipment.

 Disadvantages of Using the GPS System for Time Synchronization

-The objection to military control can be overcome with Europe’s Galileo Global Navigation Satellite System (GNSS) which provides a civilian maintained service.
+Europe’s Galileo Global Navigation Satellite System (GNSS), which provides a civilian maintained service, can overcome the objection to military control.

 A GPS antenna should ideally be located on a roof-top with a good view of the sky, which can be expensive to install.
 Whereas many radio antennas can operate with an indoor antenna.
-However, with advances in GPS receiver technology and single satellite operation, often window mounted antennas can be satisfactorily utilized.
+However, with advances in GPS receiver technology and single satellite operation, users can often satisfactorily utilize window mounted antennas.

 Alternative GNSS Systems To GPS